Author Interview- Rebecca Stone

 Riley’s characterisation in Final Girls is distinctive and really adds to the reader’s experience.
 Each character shows different qualities and varies in depth, regardless how much they are in the novel.
 Craig, Quincy’s love interest before the Pine Cottage incident, changes throughout Quincy’s memories, making him feel realistic and in some areas, relatable.

 Reflecting on Quincy and Sam, their emotions have been shown in such detail that it makes the reader understand how their previous escapes have caused them to react differently to life.
 One element that Sager has mastered in Final Girls is that every character’s actions and emotions have all been created with intent.
 It is this understanding that makes this book intense from the very beginning.
 There’s a reason Quincy has memory issues.
-There’s a reason why Same is so angry.
+There’s a reason why Sam is so angry.
 There’s a reason why Pine Cottage has not been forgotten.

 Narrative